coatespeter/first-project-gglamping/README.md

 ![Image of the font chosen for the site](https://i.ibb.co/yB7QX43/Typography.png) I chose to go with the Google font "Poppins".
-This, in my opinion, was a nice, clean and readable font which was chosen so as no to have it as the main point that the eye goes to, the hero image was intended to be the main attraction.
+This, in my opinion, was a nice, clean and readable font that was chosen so as not to have it as the main point that the eye goes to, the hero image was intended to be the main attraction.

 **Wireframes**